top of page

 installation

 War is always a stolen childhood.
-Loss of home, support, parents, favorite toys...
-Loss of future bright memories.
-The very stable sense of love and security that is laid down in childhood is undermined.
-Anyone who has seen explosions and death will always remember it.
+The loss of home, support, parents, favorite toys...
+The loss of future bright memories.
+That same stable feeling of love and security that is laid down in childhood is undermined.
+Those who have seen explosions and death will always remember it.
 Even a short war kills for a long time.

-The Stolen Childhood Project was created in February-March 2022.
-I left Russia because I could not accept what was happening there.
-I couldn't keep silent either, and it became dangerous to speak.
-I packed my suitcases, selectively throwing in my son's toys.
-At that moment, a shoe from a doll caught my eye.
-It was definitely not one of my son's toys.
-It was just a weird, blue shoe out of nowhere.
-I leaned over it and realized... and began to cry.
+The Stolen Childhood project was created in February-March 2022.
+I was leaving Russia because I couldn't accept what was happening there.
+I couldn't keep silent either, and it became dangerous to talk.
+I was packing my suitcases selectively, throwing my son's toys in there.
+At that moment, a doll's shoe caught my eye.
+It definitely wasn't one of my son's toys.
+Just a strange, blue shoe out of nowhere.

-I cried a lot while I was working on this installation.
+I cried a lot while working on this installation.

 Metamorphoses.
 Lullaby.
 2022